DEvansTech/eagle0419/README.md

 ### About me
-I'm currently a Desktop | Backend developer.
+Hi, there👋.
+I'm a senior full-stack developer(web3 exp) with 8+ years of experience.
 <p align="left">
   <a href="#" target="_blank">
     <picture>